Blog

 • You’re not alone if you’re dealing with PE.
 Premature ejaculation is a common issue that can affect men of all ages.

 • Don’t be ashamed.
-As with erectile dysfunction and other common medical conditions, there’s no shame in using premature ejaculation medication to treat PE and improve your sexual performance, sexual , sexual health or your own personal sexual pleasure.
+As with erectile dysfunction and other common medical conditions, there’s no shame in using premature ejaculation medication to treat PE and improve your sexual performance, sexual relationship with your partner(s), sexual health, or your own personal sexual pleasure.

-• The solution is to get treated — safely.
-Stick to proven prescription treatments such as sertraline, paroxetine or , or use over-the-counter options like products that contain lidocaine or benzocaine.
+• The solution is to get treated safely.
+Stick to proven prescription treatments, such as sertraline, paroxetine, or sildenafil, or use over-the-counter options like products containing lidocaine or benzocaine.

-We offer access to these prescription online, following a consultation with a licensed healthcare provider who will determine if a prescription is appropriate.
+Hims offers access to these prescription premature ejaculation treatments online, following an online consultation with a licensed healthcare provider who can determine if a prescription is appropriate.
+Get medical advice today.

 Editorial Standards